Master AWS Databases: Tips for Your Exam

 7. Don’t Forget Elasticache

-You should be familiar with Amazon ElastiCache, a managed caching service:
+Amazon ElastiCache is a managed caching service:

 How to Become an AWS Expert